paultcochrane/blog-travis-ci-com/_posts/2015-03-09-travisci-supports-rgsoc.md

 Summer of Code also functions as a long term learning goal for Rails Girls students worldwide.

-While we're extremely proud of supporting RGSoC we know the program would not be possible without the generous support of other sponsors and private donations from this amazing community.
+While we're extremely proud to support RGSoC we know the program would not be possible without the generous support of other sponsors and private donors from this amazing community.

 **Please consider taking a few minutes to make a